Police arrest man suspected of stabbing 11 in Albuquerque

 Within the next 20 minutes, two more calls came in — and the final one involved a victim stabbed outside of a restaurant along another busy street less than a mile away.

-The victims were taken to different hospitals and while two suffered critical injuries, all of those hospitalized were in stable condition, police said.
+The victims were taken to different hospitals.
+While two suffered critical injuries, all of those hospitalized were in stable condition, police said.
 Some were treated for their injuries and released.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.